Liouville results for fully nonlinear equations modeled on H\"ormander vector fields: II. Carnot groups and Grushin geometries: Introduction

+where $\al_t$ is a control function, $B_t$ a Brownian motion, and $\sigma$ a matrix whose entries are the coefficients of H\"ormander vector fields.
+This is related to the large-time behavior for degenerate parabolic Hamilton-Jacobi-Bellman equations.
+Sufficient conditions for the ergodicity of such processes on compact state spaces have been thoroughly discussed in the literature, cfr. \cite{AB} and the references therein, whilst no general criteria have been systematically explored when the process is posed on the whole space.
+For uncontrolled processes the analysis by PDE methods started in the work \cite{LionsMusiela} and continued in the Lions' lectures \cite{LionsCourse}, which inspired the recent work \cite{MMT}.
+At the end of the paper we show how the Lyapunov functions constructed in the previous sections can be used to prove asymptotic properties for linear degenerate elliptic and parabolic equations.}

+The paper is organized as follows.
+In Section \ref{abs} we recall some preliminaries and the main abstract result from \cite{BG_lio1}, and we apply it to an abstract Liouville comparison principle.
+Section \ref{sec_gen} first recalls some basic facts on Carnot groups and their sub-Laplacians, then gives a Liouville theorem for operators concave in the Hessian and convex in the gradient (or viceversa).
+It continues with examples of non-constant sub- and supersolutions of linear equations and with a theorem on the asymptotic behaviour at infinity of non-constant semi-solutions, which appears to be new even in the Heisenberg group.
 Section \ref{sec_fully} contains our results about equations on Carnot groups of step 2.
-We analyze first nonlinear PDEs on H-type groups, including cases with dependence on the full Euclidean gradient.
-Then we turn to free Carnot groups, for which we find more precise results for the classical Pucci operators $\mathcal{P}^{\pm}_{\lambda}$ \cite{Pucci66} than for the usual $\mathcal{M}^\pm_{\lambda,\Lambda}$ {\cite{CC}}.
+We analyse first nonlinear PDEs on H-type groups, including cases with dependence on the full Euclidean gradient.
+Then we turn to free Carnot groups, for which we find more precise results for the classical Pucci operators $\mathcal{P}^{\pm}_{\lambda}$ \cite{Pucci66} than for the usual $\mathcal{M}^\pm_{\lambda,\Lambda}$ as defined in {\cite{CC}}.
 In Section \ref{sec_gru} we introduce the Grushin vector fields for which we prove Liouville properties for quasi-linear and fully nonlinear equations.
 Section \ref{sec_hg} presents the Heisenberg-Greiner geometry and a Liouville theorem for quasi-linear operators.
-Finally, in Section \ref{sec_fin} we show that for equations of Ornstein-Uhlenbeck type without terms of order 0 our recurrence condition on the drift is sharp for the Liouville property.
+In Section \ref{sec_fin} we show that for equations of Ornstein-Uhlenbeck type without terms of order 0 our recurrence condition on the drift is sharp for the Liouville property. {Section \ref{sec;erg} concludes the paper with some applications to asymptotic problems of ergodic type for linear degenerate elliptic and parabolic equations.}